kkyler24/MCLA/README.md

 # MCLA
-The MorseCode Learning Academy (MCLA), possible software that helps students with disabilities learn to read in an unconventional way.
+The MorseCode Learning Academy (MCLA), possible software that uses gaming to helps students with disabilities learn to read in an unconventional way.